 The leatherworkers of the Harijan community have traditionally belonged to a caste so looked down upon, that they were not able to own land or allow their children to attend school.
-In response, the artisans of Palam Rural opened up their own elementary school and continue to set aside 10% of their profits to pay for the school fees of about 600 local children who otherwise wouldn’t have access to education.
+In response, the artisans of Palam Rural opened up their own elementary school and continue to set aside 10% of their profits to pay for the school fees of local children who otherwise wouldn’t have access to education.
+Of the school’s 620 students, 25% are able to go to school tuition-free with sponsorship from Palam Rural.
 Not only has this school become one of the best in the Tamil Nadu region, but they are now working on opening a high school as well.
-Soap makers receive health insurance and retirement benefits, and Palam Rural has purchased homes and land for artisans who had never been allowed to own property in the past.
+Soap makers are paid weekly, and they receive health insurance and retirement benefits.
+Palam Rural has purchased homes and land for artisans who had never been allowed to own property in the past.

 Palam doesn’t just stand for People’s Association for Leather and Allied Manufacturing, it’s also the Tamil word for ‘bridge.’
 Every bar of soap made in their workshop is a bridge for artisans to gain access to fair and steady income, for students to get an education, and for a marginalized segment of society to become homeowners and community builders.